-The Reynolds Ranger trumpet was produced at Olds’ Fullerton plant in the early 1970’s and was identical to the Olds Pinto model.
+The Reynolds Ranger trumpet was produced at Olds' Fullerton plant from 1971-75 and was identical to the Olds Pinto model.
 The Ranger/Pinto model featured a modular design that allowed the entire horn to be disassembled into component parts, including interchangeable valves whereby any piston could be inserted into any of the valves and work properly.
-The intent behind this design was to allow for easier repair of student damage – the modular design allowed specific parts to be replaced on the horn more rapidly than actually repairing the damage.
+The intent behind this design was to allow for easier repair of student damage - the modular design allowed specific parts to be replaced on the horn more rapidly than actually repairing the damage.

 Former Olds plant worker Chuck Madere described the production and marketing of the Olds Pinto valve design in his article, Working at F.E.
 Olds 1962-1972 (source: Olds Central):